sudheerj/vuejs-interview-questions/README.md

      **1. Full:** These are the builds that contain both the compiler and the runtime.

      **2. Runtime Only:** These builds doesn't include compiler but the code is responsible for creating Vue instances, rendering and patching virtual DOM.
+These are about 6KB lighter min+gzip.

 89.  ### List down different builds of vuejs?
      Below are the list of different builds of VueJS based on type of build,